cokeSchlumpf/ibm-docker-containers/scripts/README.md

 ## build-all.sh

 Builds all images based on available Dockerfiles within the repository.
-Optionally you can defined the DOWNLOAD_BASE_URL which will be replaced in all Dockerfiles before building.
+Optionally you can define the `DOWNLOAD_BASE_URL` which will be replaced in all Dockerfiles before building.
 Usage:

 ```
 ./build-all.sh [DOWNLOAD_BASE_URL]